joatmon08/hashicorp-stack-demoapp/README.md

 `operations` users will be able to access both `core_infra` and `product_infra`.

+### Configure Datadog on Kubernetes

+For logging and other metrics, deploy a Datadog agent to the Kubernetes cluster.

+Set up the Terraform workspace.

+1. Create a new Terraform workspace.
+1. Choose "Version control workflow".
+1. Connect to GitHub.
+1. Choose your fork of this repository.
+1. Name the workspace `datadog-setup`.
+1. Select the "Advanced Options" dropdown.
+1. Use the working directory `datadog/setup`.
+1. Select "Create workspace".

+Next, configure the workspace's variables.
+This Terraform configuration retrieves a set of variables using `terraform_remote_state` data source.

+1. Variables should include:
+   - `tfc_organization`: your Terraform Cloud organization name
+   - `datadog_api_key` (sensitive): API Key to send Boundary and HCP Vault logs and metrics to Datadog

+1. Environment Variables should include:
+   - `AWS_ACCESS_KEY_ID`: AWS access key ID
+   - `AWS_SECRET_ACCESS_KEY` (sensitive): AWS secret access key
+   - `AWS_SESSION_TOKEN` (sensitive): If applicable, the token for session

 ### Configure Vault (Kubernetes Auth Method)

 First, set up the Terraform workspace.